The UN Resident Coordinator Office

 • Communications and Advocacy: Amplifies UN efforts through strategic communications, raising awareness of the SDGs and the UN’s impact on Kenya’s development.

-The United Nations Sustainable Development Cooperation Framework (UNSDCF) 2022-2026
+The United Nations Sustainable Development Cooperation Framework (UNSDCF) 2022-2027

-The United Nations Sustainable Development Cooperation Framework for Kenya 2022- 2026 (UNSDCF-Kenya 2022-2026) is a core instrument for providing a coherent, strategic direction for UN development activities by all UN entities at the country level.
+The United Nations Sustainable Development Cooperation Framework for Kenya 2022- 2027 (UNSDCF-Kenya 2022-2027) is a core instrument for providing a coherent, strategic direction for UN development activities by all UN entities at the country level.
 It guides the UN system in planning and implementing development activities at the country level and in mobilising a broad range of development partners beyond the United Nations.

 The Cooperation Framework represents the collective agreement of UN Kenya’s agencies, funds, and programmes and the Government of Kenya to support Kenya's national priorities, as outlined in Vision 2030, by addressing gaps on its pathway toward achieving the SDGs with a commitment to leave no one behind.
-The Cooperation Framework is a dynamic framework and is aligned with Kenya’s Fourth Medium Term Plan (MTP IV) as well as with the sustainable development priorities articulated by the new Government following the August 2022 elections.
+The Cooperation Framework is dynamic and aligned with Kenya’s Fourth Medium Term Plan (MTP IV) as well as the sustainable development priorities articulated by the new Government following the August 2022 elections.

 The UN Resident Coordinator in Kenya